 The Pink Star is the largest Fancy Vivid Pink diamond ever graded by the GIA, making it one of the largest of its kind in the world.

-Excitement was in the air at Sotheby's Hong Kong yesterday as a tense telephone bidding war for the Pink Star took place between three interested parties.
+Excitement was in the air at Sotheby's Hong Kong in April 2017 as a tense telephone bidding war for the Pink Star took place between three interested parties.

 The proud new owner of the Pink Star diamond, the most expensive gem stone in the world is Hong Kong jeweller Chow Tai Fook that paid $71.2 million for the 59.60-carat stone.
 The company chairman has christened the jewel the CTF Pink after the company's initials.